Error estimates for deterministic empirical approximations of probability measures: Introduction

-can be explicitly characterized in terms of the absolutely continuous part of $\mu$, as initiated by pioneering works of Fejes T\'oth \cite{FT} and Zador \cite{Z}.
+If $q > p$, then, for a fixed measure $\mu \in \mcl P_q$ that is not singular with respect to the Lebesgue measure, the quantity \eqref{finite:support} decays at the rate $N^{-1/d}$.
+In fact, the limit $\lim_{N \to \infty} N^{1/d} f_{N;d,p}(\mu)$ can be explicitly characterized in terms of the absolutely continuous part of $\mu$, as initiated by pioneering works of Fejes T\'oth \cite{FT} and Zador \cite{Z}.
 A general survey of such problems can be found in the work of Graf and Luschgy \cite{GL}.

 From the lower bound $e_{N;d,p} \ge f_{N;d,p}$, it is immediate that, for any measure $\mu \in \mcl P_q$ with $q > p$ that is not singular with respect to the Lebesgue measure on $\Rd$,